 “Nothing shook my confidence,” he admits.
 “I was too arrogant – look, I knew I had the goods.
 I really believed that.
 But my heart was already broken when I realized I wasn’t going to be used right.”

-What made the Raven character so successful in ECW, was Raven’s ability to play mind games with his opponents, such as the time when he brainwashed The Sandman‘s son against him.
+What made the Raven character so successful in ECW was Raven’s ability to play mind games with his opponents, such as when he brainwashed The Sandman‘s son against him.
 His feud with Tommy Dreamer was incredibly emotional, too, which was mainly down to him being allowed to have time on the mic.
 He is considered one of the best talkers in the industry for a reason.
-He was incredible at using words to get the crowd to feel something, whether it be hating him and getting them behind his opponent, or loving him as a “good guy.”
+He was incredible at using words to get the crowd to feel something, whether it be hating him and getting them behind his opponent or loving him as a “good guy.”

 WWE seemed to ignore all that.
 They threw him into a team with Tazz simply because they are former ECW guys, despite them hardly interacting during their time together in ECW.
 Then he was put in the Hardcore division, again, because of Vince McMahon’s view of ECW wrestlers all being hardcore guys.
 Although this was quite entertaining at times, he didn’t have any meaningful feuds.
 He was then deemed a joke when put in the storyline with Perry Saturn and “Moppy.”